neoncortex/bashed/README.md

 # bashed
 bash wrapper for the ed editor

+## Motivation:
+ed is a good text editor, but it's interface is really bad.
+I thought that bash would be a good interface for it, plus it allows all the bash trickery to be used directly in an editing session.

 ## What this does?
 It wraps the ed editor in bash functions, allowing it use directly on command line.
+It maintain the state, like the current line, using bash variables.

 ## Dependencies:
 - ed;